pjlau/crud-fastapi-demo/README.md

-# Task Manager API Demo
+# Task Manager FastAPI-React Demo

 A simple REST API built with FastAPI backend to manage tasks.
 This project demonstrates integration with React frontend.